 A good application needs to be well thought through, so preparation is essential.
-The format of the application form will vary depending upon the training for which you are applying (e.g. Foundation, Specialty and GP).
+The format of the application form may vary depending upon the training for which you are applying (e.g. Foundation, Specialty and GP).

 The following points may help: